astronomer/airflow-guides/guides/airflow-redshift.md

 ### Add Required Connections

-Assuming you have a local sandbox running to develop Redshift pipelines, you'll need to add a connection in the Airflow UI to authenticate to Redshift.
+You will need to set up your Airflow instance so that it can connect to Redshift.
+You can do this by adding the following connections in the Airflow UI to authenticate to Redshift.
 In the Airflow UI, navigate to *Admin >> Connections* and add the following connections:

 - `redshift_default` (this is the default connection that Airflow redshift components will search for and use).
 If a different name from `redshift_default` is used for this connection, then it will have to be specified on the